 Globally, as of March 1, 2020, the World Health Organization (WHO) is reporting 88,948 cases, with 8,774 of those cases outside of China.
 Estimates are that there have been 2,915 (approximate) deaths, globally.

-can you buy Lyrica at walmart Science is our best way to protect and eradicate diseases.
+best site Science is our best way to protect and eradicate diseases.
 Just how important is public health education?
 Take a look at this epidemiological graph of COVID-19.

 Experts say that bad actors online are spreading misinformation about the virus, including a hoax stating the government made a vaccine before the virus to profit off of it, that the virus was man-made in a laboratory as a weapon for war, that people are selling fake immune boosters (no such thing), and unscientific diet recommendations.